sharwarigothe/webapp/README.md

     - The complete CICD process is executed and the appplication runs on the EC2 instance without manually sshing into the EC2 instance

 - CloudWatch
+    - To calculate the number of times an api is called by the user and the time duration to get results
+    - Installed cloudwatch-agent in AMI and linked the policies to it in cloudformation
+    - Used winston to send logs to aws